BARIBoston/bari_singularity_rstudio/README.md

 sudo singularity shell --writable bari-dev/
 ```

-Once you are finished prototyping, it is best to edit the definition file, but if you are impatient, you can build an image directly from the temporary sandbox:
+Once you are finished prototyping, it is best to edit the definition file so that future builds will reflect your updated process and you can see if it is working as intended from a clean base image, but if you are impatient, you can build an image directly from the temporary sandbox:

 ```bash
 sudo singularity build bari.img bari-dev/